RemoteMetering/geteventstore-promise/README.md

 ##### startPosition (optional)
 If specified, the stream will be read starting at event number startPosition, otherwise *0*;
+'head' will start reading from the back of the stream, if direction is specified as 'backward'

 ##### length (optional)
 The number of events to be read, defaults to *1000*;